 Analysis: While the scenario lays out several issues, more information is needed to assess which Principles are in play and what approach to undertake with the student and employer representative(s).

-With this situation first being communicated by the employer, there is wisdom in initially following up with an employer representative to gain a better understanding of the specific circumstances associated with this case.
+As the situation was first communicated by the employer, Company L, there is wisdom in initially following up with an employer representative to gain a better understanding of the specific circumstances associated with this case.
 For example, were there changes made to the original agreement with the student?
 Did the terms of the offer match what was communicated to the student during the interview process?
 Is there an overarching concern relating to the work environment or the overall vitality of the organization?
 Were there patterns in the student’s behavior after the offer was extended that troubled employer representatives?
-Were there other students who reneged on their accepted job offers?
-If so, is there a frequency or trend with this occurring among GBIT students?
-Is there a possibility that this situation will impact GBIT’s relationship with Company L?
+Were there other students who reneged on their accepted job offers with this employer?
+If so, is there a frequency or trend with this occurring among XYZIT students and Company L?
+Is there a possibility that this situation will impact XYZIT’s relationship with Company L?

-Options for Resolution: Among the veteran CCDs who have met with students reneging on job offer acceptances, many will share that no two circumstances are alike.
+Options for Resolution: Among veteran CCDs who have met with students reneging on job offer acceptances, many will share that no two circumstances are alike.
 Nevertheless, career centers often standardize what learning tools will be applied to students as a result of their decisions.
-Responses can be found on a continuum with categories that include no action taken, a frozen online account until a meeting with a career services representative takes place, an apology letter to the employer, a frozen account for an established period of time, removal from the campus interview program, or official student conduct proceedings that may be applied by student judicial offices.
+Responses can be found on a continuum that include no action taken, a frozen online account until a meeting with a career services representative takes place, an apology letter to the employer, a frozen account for an established period of time, removal from the campus interview program, or official student conduct proceedings that may be applied by student judicial offices.
 CCDs must be mindful that any actions taken do not constitute retaliation against the student for complaining about perceived issues in Company L. In this regard, if the student has lodged good faith complaints about Company L’s treatment of women and Hispanics, the CCD should discuss those concerns with the student before taking any action.

 Some career center actions are applied based on the reasons for the students’ decisions.
 When personal life circumstances or significant challenges from the employer affects the position accepted, career centers applying learning tools won’t likely be relevant.
 In the case where students may be gaming the process with full knowledge of the negative impact on others, substantial teachable moments may be seized upon in an attempt to affect future behavior.

-Can the relationship between Company L and GBIT be seriously damaged by this situation?
-If so, whom else on campus should be notified and consulted regarding these circumstances.
+Can the relationship between Company L and XYZIT be seriously damaged by this situation?
+If so, who else on campus should be notified and consulted regarding these circumstances?
 If other campus stakeholders are involved, apprising them of the NACE Principles and career center guidelines should be considered.

 Median number of professional career services staff